-Put the transmission control levers in the FORWARD and THIRD positions, stalling the converter with the service and parking brakes applied and the wheels blocked.
+Put the transmission control levers in the FORWARD and THIRD positions, stalling the converter with the service brake applied and the wheels blocked.
 Stall the converter at one third throttle until the converter temperature reaches the operating range.
+Do not actuate the parking brake.